xixu-me/git-desktop/docs/technical/proxies.md

 # Automatic Git Proxy Support

-This documented is intended to contain a high level architectural overview of the automatic Git proxy support we're intending to ship in GitHub Desktop 2.4.
+This documented is intended to contain a high level architectural overview of the automatic Git proxy support we're intending to ship in Git Desktop 2.4.
 Since the primary author of the feature (me) will be out on parental leave when 2.4 is slated to be released I'm gonna try to dump as much information as I have in this document.
 Hopefully it will never need to be referred to but hey, better safe than sorry!

 Some of the contents in this document is duplicated from the following pull requests which implemented the feature.